Andrew BergersonProfessor of History & Public Humanities

 Ph: 816-235-5728 x1

 Professor Drew Bergerson is an historian of modern Germany with particular interest in the history of everyday life (Alltagsgeschichte), ethnographic/oral history, interdisciplinary German studies, and the public humanities.
 He teaches a range of courses on modern German, modern European, and modern global history.
-He is the faculty advisor for the interuniversity Graduate Certificate in Holocaust and Genocide Studies and a faculty member in the Humanities Consortium.
+He is also a faculty member in the Humanities Consortium.

 B.A., History, Cornell University (1990)